carlosivanr/hugo_website/content/courses/rstats/_index.md

 {{< toc hide_on="xl" >}}

 ## Overview
 This short course explores how to conduct various ANOVA statistical tests in R with freely available packages.
-Focus is placed on how to code the tests and their interpretation rather than on the conceptual background.
-For the background, I would recommend Maxwell, Delaney, and Kelley's 3rd edition of ["Designing Experiments and Analyzing Data: A model comparison perspective"](https://designingexperiments.com/).
-For many of the modules, we will rely on the AMCP package which is the R package for the Maxell et al. text an contains several sample data sets.
-We will also rely a handful of R packages including `jmv`, `rstatix`, `ggpubr`, and `tidyverse`.
+Focus is placed on how to implement ANOVA tests.
+For a thorough conceptual background, I would recommend Maxwell, Delaney, and Kelley's 3rd edition of ["Designing Experiments and Analyzing Data: A model comparison perspective"](https://designingexperiments.com/).
+For many of the modules, we will rely on the AMCP package which is the R package for the Maxell et al. text and contains several sample data sets.
+We will also rely a handful of other R packages including `jmv`, `rstatix`, `ggpubr`, and `tidyverse`.

 ## What you will learn
 - One-way ANOVA in R